Academic Clinical Fellow

 ACF posts have a maximum duration of three years, or four years for GPs.
 During this time, alongside clinical training, ACFs will be able to develop their academic skills and be supported in preparing an application for a research training fellowship (to undertake a higher research degree).
 Success in these applications is defined as the endpoint of an ACF.
 The uptake of a fellowship, either immediately, or at a later date is considered to be a successful ACF outcome.

 Do you want to be an Academic Clinical Fellow at Queen Mary?
-The below ACF positions are currently open for applications:
+Check back here for any ACF positions open for applications.

 Queen Mary and Barts Health Programme Successes

 Young Investigator Award, Royal College of Emergency Medicine

 Society for Primary Care Early Career Researcher Prize